 How to Apply for Undergraduate Admission

 LIM College accepts applications on a rolling admission basis.
 Applications may be submitted online or by mail.
 The application can be downloaded or requested.
-Applications will be accepted at any time, up to the beginning of the fall or spring term, until all openings are filled.
-However, students are encouraged to apply as early as possible.
-Once all application requirements are met, the Admissions Committee will notify applicants within six weeks of its decision.
+You may apply at any time, up to the beginning of the fall or spring term, until all openings are filled.
+However, we encourage you to apply as early as possible.
+Once all application requirements are met, the Admissions Committee will notify you within six weeks of its decision.
 Decisions for the fall semester will be mailed out starting December 15 and decisions for the spring semester will be mailed out starting October 1.

 SAT number: 2380 ACT number: 4807

-To be considered for admission, the following must be submitted:
+To be considered for admission, you must submit:

 - A $40 nonrefundable application fee